AliSaadat-ir/interactive-project-tool/quick-start-guide.md

 # Quick Start Guide - Interactive Project Tool

-## 🆕 What's New in v1.2
+## 🆕 What's New in v1.3

-- **Enhanced Import Process**: Step-by-step wizard with directory browsing
+- **Create Structure from Tree**: Paste tree diagrams to create folder/file structures
-- **Create New Folders**: Option to create custom-named folders during import
+- **Smart Import Filtering**: Only shows .txt files with "export" in the name
-- **Better Navigation**: Browse parent directories and select exact destination
+- **PowerShell Compatibility**: Full support for Windows PowerShell terminals
-- **Improved UX**: Clear step indicators and better error handling
+- **Improved Input Handling**: Better support for all terminal types

 ## 🚀 Installation (3 minutes)